 If you are struggling with HRT side effects, and things aren’t settling down in a few weeks, please let us know.
 We can help and may change your HRT dose, or the type of hormones you take, or change the way you take your hormones.

-What is good about taking Hormone replacement therapy?
+What is good about taking HRT?

-- Maintenance of bone mineral density and reduced risk osteoporotic fractures.
+Maintenance of bone mineral density and reduced risk osteoporotic fractures.
 Remember to look at the Royal osteoporosis website for advice about calcium in the diet, vitamin D and exercise for bones.

-- There is evidence that HRT started within 10 years of the menopause, or below the age of 60 is associated with a reduced risk of cardiovascular (heart and blood vessel) disease.
+There is evidence that HRT started within 10 years of the menopause, or below the age of 60 is associated with a reduced risk of cardiovascular (heart and blood vessel) disease.

-- Reduced risk colorectal cancer and reduced risk Type 2 diabetes mellitus.
+Reduced risk colorectal cancer and reduced risk Type 2 diabetes mellitus.

-What are the risks of taking Hormone replacement therapy?
+What are the risks of taking HRT?

 As with any medication there are risks and benefits.
 With HRT they are generally regarded as low, and depend upon the type of hormones that you take and upon your own medical conditions and health profile.